datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 In the window that opens select **New Directory**, then **Empty Project**.
 For "Directory name:" enter **dc_genomics_r**.
 For "Create project as subdirectory of", you may leave the default, which is your home directory "~".
 Finally click
 <kbd>Create Project</kbd>.
-In your "Files" tab of your output pane (more about
+In the "Files" tab of your output pane (more about
 the RStudio layout in a moment), you should see an RStudio project file, **dc_genomics_r.Rroj**.
-All RStudio projects end with the ".Rproj" file extension.
+All RStudio projects end with the "**.Rproj**" file extension.

 >## Tip: Make your project more reproducible with Packrat
 > One of the most wonderful and also frustrating aspects of working with R is
 > managing packages.
 We will talk more about them, but packages (e.g. ggplot2)
-> are add-ons that extend what you can do with R. Unfoturnately it is very
+> are add-ons that extend what you can do with R. Unfortunately it is very
 > common that you may run into versions of R and/or R packages that are not
 > compatible.
-This may make it difficut to for somone to run your R script using
+This may make it difficult for someone to run your R script using
 > their version of R or a given R package, and/or make it more difficult to run
 > their scripts on your machine.
 [Packrat](https://rstudio.github.io/packrat/)
-> Is an RStudio add-on that will associate your packages and project so that
+> is an RStudio add-on that will associate your packages and project so that
 > your work is more portable and reproducible.
 To turn on Packrat click on
 > the <KBD>Tools</KBD> menu and select <KBD>Project Options</KBD>.
 Under
 > **Packrat** check off "**Use packrat with this project**" and follow any